esamattis/remix-jest-line-numbers-bug/README.md

 npm test
 ```

-Observe how the line numbers are of the test failure message in `remix.test.ts`.
+Observe how the line numbers are off in the test failure message in `remix.test.ts`.

 ![image](https://user-images.githubusercontent.com/225712/171851111-de753cf3-2060-4394-b592-fbc9fb4871cc.png)